 First-year students should experience living in a traditional dorm-style residence with a roommate.
 It’s a great way to meet other students, socialize and study together.
 Plus you’ll enjoy the convenience of a meal plan.
 Dorm residence is our most affordable option and cleaning services are provided in the common areas and washrooms.

 Suite-style residence is a preferred choice for upper-year students who may like to share amenities and cook and clean for themselves.
-Upper-year students will receive priority for Pond Residence.
-Calumet Residence has a mix of first-year and upper-year students.

 If you decline your residence offer then you may ask to be placed on a wait list or have your application cancelled.

-Note: Housing Services strives to ensure the completeness and accuracy of information contained on this website, however, we reserve the right to change any of the information at anytime without notice.
+Note: Housing & Conference Services strives to ensure the completeness and accuracy of information contained on this website, however, we reserve the right to change any of the information at any time without notice.